Incarnate (film): Production

 Brad Peyton was hired to direct & executive producer the film.
 Ronnie Christensen was hired to write the film.
 Blumhouse Productions and WWE Studios were hired to be the production companies.

 Aaron Eckhart was cast in the film on September 17, 2013, followed by Mark Henry in November 25.
 Catalina Sandino Moreno, David Mazouz, George Anthony Anisimow and Karolina Wydra were cast later.

 Music

 Andrew Lockington composed the score.
 The soundtrack is now released at IM Global Music.

 Reception

 Box office

 Incarnate was released in the United States on December 2, 2016, and was expected to gross $2–4 million from 1,737 theaters in its opening weekend.
 It ended up grossing $2.5 million, finishing 9th at the box office.

 Critical response

-Review aggregator website Rotten Tomatoes gives the film a score of 18% based on 34 reviews, with an average rating of 3.5/10.
-The critic consensus reads: "Incarnate can't be accused of lack of ideas -- if only any of them made sense or coalesced in any meaningful or scary way".
-On Metacritic, the film has a score 30 out of 100, based on 9 critics, indicating "generally unfavorable" reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 30 out of 100, based on 9 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.